Referrals are the lifeblood of many small businesses, especially in uncertain economic times. Here's how to boost your

 Bonus: Example Referral Email

 Now that you understand that asking for a referral should be special, with a customized email and the offer of something in return, let’s look at a quick example email in action.
 This email merely serves as inspiration—you should still create your own unique email for your client.

 How’s your week going?

 We’ve been working together for over six months now and tackled many diverse projects.
 While I’ve thoroughly enjoyed all the work, writing the last two eBooks made me realize just how much I love tackling these larger projects.

 Seeing as you mentioned how much you loved those eBooks, I was wondering: Do you know anyone—colleagues or friends—in the B2B technology industry who might be looking for an eBook writer, or would be open to a pitch from me?

 Please do let me know.

 P.S.
-I’d love to return the favour: If I can do anything to help grow your business (e.g. writing a LinkedIn or website recommendation) please let me know!
+I’d love to return the favor: If I can do anything to help grow your business (e.g. writing a LinkedIn or website recommendation) please let me know!

 The Bottom Line When Asking for Referrals

 Referrals remain the lifeblood of many small business owners.
 Many people make the mistake of passively waiting for these referrals instead of actively asking for them.
 Instead:

 - Get your timing right by asking for a referral after you’ve built a relationship

 Remember: When your client does give you a referral, thank them—common courtesy goes a long way to nurturing your existing relationships.
 And play the long game.
 These things often don’t manifest instantly, but when the right opportunity or conversation arises.
 The goal is to be top-of-mind at the right time!

 This doesn’t mean you should be banging on your client’s door every five seconds, but it does mean you should develop the mindset of frequently asking—two to three times a year with a single client is usually enough.

 Have you ever asked for a referral?
 What was your experience?